Midhun134/Emotion-detection-using-CNN/README.md

 Emotion detection using Convolutional Neural Networks (CNNs) is a technique used to automatically recognize and classify emotions expressed in images or videos.
-CNNs are a class of deep learning models that are particularly effective at capturing spatial patterns in data, making them well-suited for tasks like image recognition and classification.
+CNNs are a class of deep learning models that are particularly effective at capturing spatial patterns in data, making them well-suited for tasks like image recognition and classification..

 Here's a brief overview of how emotion detection using CNNs typically works: